bjoern-hempel/js-storage-manager/README.md

 ### How to create and use a queue list

+Attention: This area is under revision.
+See #1

 ```javascript
 var sm = new StorageManager('namespace');
 var queue_data_1 = {[id: 1, name: 'Name 1']};